tenkiller/tenkiller.github.io/_posts/code/2016-03-18-branch-prediction.md

 }
 ```
 The above code implements a simple 1-bit counter.
 It performs great if the branch behavior is always taken or always
 not-taken.
 It's very efficient for loops.
 Any other type of pattern, and this predictor fails miserably.

-So, the plan,
-as mentioned before, is to implement additional types of predictors which perform better at predicting more random
+So, the plan, as mentioned before, is to implement additional types of predictors which perform better at predicting
-types of behavior.
-The general rule is if you have a pattern that repeats every *n*th time, then you need a predictor
+more random types of behavior.
+The general rule is if you have a pattern that repeats every *n*th time, then you need
-with at least an _n_+1 history.
-The user will have a choice of which type of predictor to use and compare results.
+a predictor with at least an _n_+1 history.
+The user will have a choice of which type of predictor to use and compare
+results.

 This ends part one of this blog.
-I'll return to it to detail how I plan to tackle dynamic sheduling.
+I'll return to it to detail how I plan to tackle processor pipelines.
 Unitl then,
-thanks for reading.
+thanks for reading!